leucos/ansible-unitspec/README.md

 ## Platforms

-We wahnt to be able to test in Vagrant, Docker, both (docker-machine), Travis, whatever-CI.
+We want to be able to test in Vagrant, Docker, both (docker-machine), Travis, whatever-CI, whatever-cloud.